 - Training on gender and rights – Here girls are trained on gender issues which are central to girls understanding the power they have to change their situations.
 This self-awareness makes them more confident to tackle issues that they thought they had no say over before.
 Knowledge on violence, sexual and reproductive health and rights, and legislation affecting girls is also imparted.

 - Karate training – Participating in karate breaks stereotypes about girls’ participation in sport and indeed a sport considered very masculine and therefore out of bounds to girls.
 Girls excelling at karate gives them the confidence to venture into other areas that may be considered the preserve of men and boys for example leadership.

 - Mentorship – Because many girls do not have access to female role models that can inspire, they may not have ambition beyond the traditionally prescribed markers of success for women and girls.
-The mentorship programme allows girls to interact with women upstanding women within the community who offer advice on how to navigate school and life, and how to build careers.
+The mentorship programme allows girls to interact with upstanding women within the community who offer advice on how to navigate school and life and how to build careers.

 - Exchange visits – Many girls in the program only have experiences limited to communities in which they live and go to school.
 Exchange visits give the girls an opportunity to contend with new environments and ideas.
-This challenges to question beliefs that they may have held before.
+This challenge to question beliefs that they may have held before.
 Exchange visits also creates social capital as the girls make friends with girls from different backgrounds from whom they can get advice or work with towards a common cause.